yanlin-group/cicd/README.md

 With `alb pod_readiness_gate` enabled, it is guarenteed that there's always at least one health target available for the target group.

-Ideally, this can make sure we get zero downtime.
+Ideally, we can expect zero downtime.
 But in reality, we can still observe 5xx errors.

 <details>
     <summary>5xx errors with healthy targets example one</summary>